marcusleg/install-openwhisk/README.md

 # kops-openwhisk
 Get a Kubernetes cluster with OpenWhisk up and running.

+# How to use
+Run the numbered bash scripts in ascending order.
+Warning there is a lot of hardcoded configuration specific to my AWS account in both Bash scripts and *values-*.yaml* files!

 ## Warning
 There are plaintext passwords in some of the values-*.yaml files.
 Make sure to change them before making this repo public.